nzmksk/notes/internet/01-how-internet-works.md

 - **Data centres** - rooms full of servers that store user data and host online apps and content.
 Data centers have very fast internet connections, allowing them to serve many users simultaneously.
 They are often located in remote areas where land and electricity are cheap.
 - **Backbone** - consists of long-distance networks - mostly on fiber optic cables that carry data between data centers and consumers.

+## Who Runs the Internet
+- Is a decentralized network of networks
+- The shared technical standards that make the internet work are managed by **Internet Engineering Task Force (IETF)**
+- IETF is an open organization - anyone is free to attend meetings, propose new standards, and recommend changes to existing standards
+- It's not required to adopt standards endorsed by IETF, but IETF-consensus-based decision-making process helps to ensure that its recommendations are generally adopted by the internet community
+- **Internet Corporation for Assigned Names and Numbers (ICANN)** is responsible for internet governance
+- ICANN is in charge of distributing domain names and IP addresses, though doesn't control who can connect to the internet or what kind of information can be sent over it

 ## How the Internet Works
 - The core of the internet is a global network of interconnected routers
 - When data is sent over the internet, it is broken up into small packets